 He may have been onto something.
 The post-crash Sarkozy presidency ushered in a era of austerity with chronic joblessness – the vanishing of hope.
 Nothing changed with Hollande.

-Ties are matching solids or similar tones, 3” in width or narrower, hanging no lower than the belt buckle.
+Ties are matching solids or similar two-tones, 3” in width or narrower, hanging no lower than the belt buckle.
 No stripes.
 No patterns.

 This caste-like uniformity in l’habit du pouvoir (the dress of the powerful) among the powerful retinue serving the nation is shaped at a young age at grandes écoles.
 A male bonding by means of cloth is omnipresent.